seenashafai/CM20210-CW2-WebGL/README.md

 - Allow for rotation of cube & camera in all axes
 - Render in Bunny OBJ Model & Fit model into cube

+Extension: I've imported physics to create a dice-rolling animation which detects the value of the dice

 ### Overview of Code:

 - Written in JavaScript, using the three.js framework